jahirraihan22/Cyber_Sec_Roadmap/Weeks/week_01_parthttps:/github.com/jahirraihan22/Cyber_Sec_Roadmap/blob/main/Weeks/Week_01_part_01.md

 - LinkedIn profile =  >  a must / a post every week
 - Do we need networking knowledge / yes /
 - terminologies and how it works
-- where it sits Your expectation Vs. My expectation
-- Why would you fail ?
-No direct relationship to next class –
-- if you miss any class – what will happen ?
-- A bit of advice :  Dual monitor  Linux – practice ?  online offline Q/A
+- A bit of advice :  Dual monitor  Linux – practice